“Be sober, be vigilant; because your adversary the devil walks about like a roaring lion, seeking whom he may devour.”

-“Devour” comes from two words to drink and down coming to mean to gulp or swallow down.
+“Devour” comes from two words to drink and down, coming to the thought of gulp or swallow down.
 “Devour” means to cause something to pass through the mouth and into the stomach–to gulp down.

 The Bible presents the devil as a ferocious beast of prey.
 The devil wants more than to nibble on Christians, but he also seeks to devour them completely.
-He wants to consume them completely.
-He wants to devour Christians by destroying their faith so completely that they wholly cease from walking dynamically with God.
+He wants to consume them entirely to gain complete victory.
+He wants to devour Christians by eradicating their faith so that they wholly cease from walking dynamically with God.
 He wants to ruin their testimony.

-The Devil wants to swallow Christians whole.
+The devil desires to swallow Christians whole.
 He is interested in their total destruction.

 “Lest Satan should take advantage of us; for we are not ignorant of his devices” (2 Corinthians 2:11).

-Jesus came seeking sinners; now the Devil seeks saints.
+Jesus came seeking sinners; now, the devil seeks saints.
 He looks for Christians with their guard down.
-He could not keep Christians from becoming Christians, now he wants to make them ineffective Christians.
-He will do everything in his diabolical power to render them ineffective.
+This foe could not keep Christians from becoming believers, but now the devil wants to make them ineffective Christians.
+He will do everything in his diabolical power to render them unusable.
 He wants an impotent Christian and an impotent church.
 He will slander, hinder, and handicap you.
 He will do everything in his power to keep you from sharing Christ with a non-Christian.
-He lost you by Jesus saving your soul, but now he seeks to make sure that no one around you will come to Christ.
+He lost you by Jesus saving your soul, but now he seeks to ensure that no one around you will come to Christ.

-The Devil is not interested in nibbling on us, he seeks to gulp us down.
+The devil is not interested in nibbling on us; he seeks to gulp us down.
 He looks for those who play into his clutches.
 He lurks in the spiritual bushes waiting for the Christian to come along.
 If we do not stay on the path, he will have a booby trap waiting to deform us for life spiritually.
 Christians must stay “alert” to the devil’s wiles.
 Do you have a spiritual mine detector?